 620:489/589.
 CPA PROBLEMS - THEORY.
 3 credits.
 Prerequisites, 430/530, 440/540.
 Application of auditing and accounting theory through the study of advanced problems.

 620:490.
 INTERNSHIP IN ACCOUNTING.
 5 credits.

-Prerequisite, permission of Instructor.
-On-the-job experience with cooperating industrial and public accounting firms.
+Prerequisite, permission of Instructor On-the-job experience with cooperating industrial and public accounting firms.
 Individual assignment made by supervising faculty member.
 Weekly reports and term paper.

 620:491.
 SEMINAR IN ACCOUNTING.
 1-3 credits.
+Prerequisite, permission of instructor.